How Custom Leggings Are Produced at Scale

 4. Inline Quality Control at Volume

-At scale, QC shifts from “final check” to inline control:
+QC shifts from final inspection to inline control:

 5. Packing, Logistics & Reorders